Mr. Cavendish, I Presume

 Inside the Story

-For years I’ve wanted to write a two-book set based on the premise: “Two men say they’re the Duke of Something.
+- For years I’ve wanted to write a two-book set based on the premise: “Two men say they’re the Duke of Something.
 One of them must be wrong.”
 (Two points if you can guess where that line comes from.
-Or you can just peek at my Bonus Features.)
+Or you can just peek at the soundtrack to The Lost Duke of Wyndham.)

 It was a crime that Amelia Willoughby was not married.